Synarel Nasal Solution

 Use nafarelin nasal regularly to get the most benefit.
 Get your prescription refilled before you run out of medicine completely.

-Store at room temperature away from moisture, heat, and light.
+Store in an upright position at room temperature, away from moisture, heat, and light.
 Keep the bottle upright when not in use.

 Additional Synarel Nasal Solution Information